`

 PS_AB_5532.jpeg

 Hi, I’m Ariel.
 I’ve spent much of my life immersed in the healing power of music, creativity, and personal growth.
-As a singer, songwriter, and vocal coach, my mission is simple: to help others find their voice—both literally and metaphorically.
+As a singer, songwriter, and vocal coach, my mission is to help others find their voice—both literally and metaphorically.
 I believe that when we tap into the power of our voice, we unlock a deeper connection to ourselves, to others, and to the world around us.

 If you’re curious about working together or learning more about my vocal coaching and workshops, don’t hesitate to reach out.
 I’d love to connect with you!